lumada-design/hv-uikit-react/MIGRATION_v3x.md

 ### DatePicker

 This component now only accepts `Date` objects. `Date` internally uses time values in UTC, but the basic methods to fetch the date and time or its components all work in the local time zone and offset.
-When generating dates, remember that parsing strings is strongly discouraged due to browser differences and inconsistencies.
-Note: `new Date("YYYY-MM-DD")` does not produce the same time value as `new Date("MM/DD/YYYY")` when the local time zone is not UTC.
+When generating dates, remember that parsing strings is strongly discouraged, due to browser differences and inconsistencies; i.e., `new Date("YYYY-MM-DD")` does not produce the same time value as `new Date("MM/DD/YYYY")` when the local time zone is not UTC.

 - `value`, `startValue`, and `endValue` changed from date `string` to `Date` object